Mid-Buckeye Conference: The league's future

 The future of the MBC was threatened by more re-alignment in OHSAA conferences, as five of the league's former members submitted "intent to withdraw" letters to commissioner Wintermute in 2011.
 Johnstown-Monroe, Northridge, and Utica agreed to join the revamped Licking County League in 2013.
 Centerburg, Danville, East Knox, and Fredericktown expressed interest in joining the Mid-Ohio Athletic Conference, a league that was exploring expansion in May 2011.
 MOAC membership was initially only extended to Centerburg and Fredericktown, both of which agreed to join the league in 2013-14.
 East Knox was offered membership on February 23, 2012 and joined in 2014.

 By 2014, the MBC had the possibility of being down to 2 members (Danville and Loudonville).
 However, applications for admission were submitted by Lucas, Mansfield Christian, and Mansfield St. Peter's to join in 2013-14, and were approved by the league shortly thereafter.
 The league will continue to look for additional members, although they will not support a football championship.
 Danville, East Knox, Loudonville, and Lucas began competing as football independents in 2013.
 Central Christian will join in the Spring of 2015 and Crestline will join in the Fall of 2015.
 As of the Fall of 2014, both Mapleton and Crestview compete in the MBC for girls soccer.

-On April 18, 2015, Loudonville announced that they will remain within the Mid-Buckeye Conference for all sports except football, which will join the Principals Athletic Conference for the 2017-2018 school year.
+On April 18, 2015, Loudonville announced that they would remain within the Mid-Buckeye Conference for all sports except football, which will join the Principals Athletic Conference for the 2017-2018 school year.

 In late 2015, Danville announced they would leave the MBC to help form the Knox Morrow Athletic Conference with seven schools from the Blue Division of the MOAC.

-In March 2023, Loudonville's Board of Education approved joining the Knox Morrow Athletic Conference (KMAC) as a full-fledged member beginning with the 2024-25 school year.
+In March 2023, Loudonville's Board of Education approved leaving the MBC to join the Knox Morrow Athletic Conference (KMAC) as a full-fledged member beginning with the 2024-25 school year.

+In February 2025, the Northern 10 Athletic Conference invited Lucas to join their conference starting with the 2026-27 school year.
+Lucas accepted the invitation on March 18, 2025.